Office of Mission

 We support the participation of faculty, staff and students in an array of activities such as research, curriculum development, immersions, service programs, retreats, discussions and institutes at SMC, in the Lasallian District of San Francisco/New Orleans, the District of North America and in the International Institute of the Brothers of the Christian Schools.

-Jyoti Bachani, Faculty and Karla Henriquez, Staff were chosen as the 2022 Outstanding Lasallian Educators for their dedication to the mission of Saint Mary's College and the five Lasallian Core Principles.
-Congratulations to Jyoti and Karla!
+Jennifer Herzog (Staff) and Roy Wensley (Faculty) were chosen as the Outstanding Lasallian Educators for 2023 for their dedication to the mission of Saint Mary's College and the five Lasallian Core Principles.

 In a quiet conference room of a Franciscan Brother’s retreat house in New Mexico, I sat in a prayer circle with other Lasallian educators.
 The organizers asked me to recite a poem authored by Archbishop Oscar Romero, “Prophets of a Future Not Our Own,” which read in part: